Azure/autorest.az/doc/00-onboarding-guide.md

 # Onboarding Process for Using Azure Cli Code-gen (autorest.az)

 Thanks for selecting Azure Cli Code-gen as approach to onboarding Azure Cli for your RP.
-No matter you want add a new feature to existing PR or onboard a new RP.
-This document will provide the guideline for your on-boarding process.
+If you want add a new feature to existing PR or onboard a new RP, then this document will provide the guideline for your on-boarding process.

 ## Step 1.
 Send request to AME team in Github
 AME team use github issue as a centralized entry point to trigger the process for new RP onboarding or add feature in existing RP.
 Please go to [Azure-Cli](https://github.com/Azure/azure-cli) to create a new github issue and following the onboarding template first.